nadiafernandes/email-service/README.md

 ## Problem/Solution description (IMPROVE)
-- Possibility to send emails, and to check/delete emails of the list of sent emails.
+- Possibility to send emails, and to check/delete sent emails.
-- The emails are stored in a queue initially as not processed (pendent).
+- The emails are stored in a queue as not processed (pendent).
 Only after sent the status is set as processed.
 - Otherwise, in this case of the internet or one of the email providers fail the email continue pendent.
 - To guarantee that the user has the email sent, two different email providers are used (e.g., sendgrid and mailgun).
 - If the first one fail the second one will be used.